mobinets/6G-Edge-Computing-Simulation-Deployment/README.md

-# Sim_EdgeGO
+# Simulation for EdgeGO -- A Mobile Resource-sharing Framework for 5G/6G Edge Computing in Massive IoT Systems

 # Introduction
 This repo contians the simulation code used in the publication:
-> Cong R, Zhao Z, Min G, et al. EdgeGO: A Mobile Resource-sharing Framework for 6G Edge Computing in Massive IoT Systems[J].
+> Cong R, Zhao Z, Min G, et al. EdgeGO: A Mobile Resource-sharing Framework for 5G/6G Edge Computing in Massive IoT Systems[J].
 IEEE Internet of Things Journal, 2021.

 Please copy the following bib info for citations.